BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 The span kind will be Producer instead of Internal at this point.

+The Command Processor will need to ask the Producer for some of the attributes to set on the span:

+* messaging.system: what broker are we using?

+Others are more directly available:

+* messaging.destination: what is the name of the channel?
+* messaging.message_id: what is the message id?
+* messaging.destination.partition.id: what is the partition id?
+* messaging.message.body.size: what is the size of the message payload?

+We may also wish to make the payload available on request (although not part of the semantic conventions).

+* messaging.message.body: what is the message payload?

 ### Service Activator Performer

 The Service Activator Performer creates a span for each message that it processes.
-We must follow the existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) Semantic Conventions for a Consumer.

 ### Consumer

+There are existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) Semantic Conventions for a Consumer.

 * Receive Message via a pull => span name: "<channel> receive" span kind: consumer
 * Process Message via a push  => span name: "<channel> process" span kind: consumer

+We will have to ask the specific channel implementation for a transport for:

+* Recieve or Process: was the message obtained by push or pull?
+* messaging.operation: an attribute that describes the above (also used in the name)
+* messaging.system: what broker did we obtain the message from?
+* server.address: what is the address of that broker

-The span is not created when read into any cache but only when made available to the consumer.
+The span is not created when read into any cache but only when made available to the consumer i.e. within the Performer itself.

 ### Third-Party Infrastructure Calls Dependencies Spans